Roma802/Roma802/README.md

 - **Server-Side Development**: Write efficient, reusable, and maintainable Python code for the backend of web applications.

-- **API Development**: Create RESTful or GraphQL APIs to enable communication between the frontend and backend systems.
+- **API Development**: Create RESTful to enable communication between the frontend and backend systems.

-- **Database Management**: Design and optimize database schemas, write SQL queries, and interact with databases using tools like SQLAlchemy or Django ORM.
+- **Database Management**: Design and optimize database schemas, write SQL queries, and interact with databases using tools like Django ORM.

 - **Authentication and Authorization**: Implement user authentication and authorization mechanisms to secure web applications.